skellock/typescript-with-electron-react-kit/docs/stack.md

 A nice little addition from the `mobx` team.
 It brings `redux`-like state trees, immutability, and type guarantees.
 Love it.

+## Keyboard Support

+> **mousetrap**

+The main menu in electron has keyboard accelators, but we still need one in the renderer for convenience.

+Mousetrap fills that gap.
+It's a pretty decent little library despite not being maintained any more (lol@js).
+Does the job though.
+I've tried a couple of others but keep coming back to this one.

 ## Utilities